DataTravelGuide/ubbd/README.md

 When you are going to upgrade ubbd, you can upgrade it as below:

-(1) upgrade ubbdd, it is a deamon to do management for ubbd, there is no IO be handled in this process,
+(1) upgrade ubbdd, it is a daemon to do management for ubbd, there is no IO be handled in this process,

 then you can upgrade it with IO inflight.